Benchmarking Generative Models on Computational Thinking Tests in Elementary Visual Programming: Experiments

 \textbf{Combining language and vision enhances performance.} Providing input in both text and visual modality leads to better results for \TechGPTFourOCombined{} when compared with \TechGPTFourOVision{} and \TechGPTFourO{}.
 Similar results hold for \TechGPTFourVCombined{} when compared with \TechGPTFourV{} and \TechGPTFour{}.

 \textbf{Symbolic information-based explanations improve outcomes.} \looseness-1Template-based explanations derived from execution information used while training enhance reasoning at inference and boost model performance.
 Specifically, \TechHocFinetuneExpThree{} and \TechTopFinetuneThree{}, which are trained with explanations, outperform their counterparts \TechHocFinetuneNoExpThree{} and \TechPlainFinetuneThree{} trained only for generating an answer with no explanation.
-For example, Figure~\ref{fig.experiments.explanations.hoc_ours} shows the explanation for a solution synthesis task produced by \TechHierFinetuneThree{}.
-The explanation is largely correct (except for the last action) and helped the model come up with a correct solution by offering a better understanding of the avatar's orientation.
-Figure~\ref{fig.experiments.explanations.no_exp} shows the answer produced by \TechHocFinetuneNoExpThree{}, which seems to understand the general concepts for solving the task, however, it fails to provide a correct answer as it struggles to distinguish left from right.

 \textbf{Fine-grained skills make \TechLlamaCT{} comparable to GPT-4.} We notice an increase of at least $10\%$ in performance on \hocType{}, \aceType{}, and \ctType{} for the model fine-tuned with fine-grained skills data.
 Fine-tuning with explanations and across the full dataset allows \TechHierFinetuneThree{} to achieve overall results comparable to those of \TechGPTFourOCombined{}.
 This shows that a better understanding of the visual domain is key to better performance on all three tests.